 - To prepare students to enter successfully into the many and varied professions of horticulture and/or its related fields. - 2.
-To prepare students to be excellent researchers in horticultural science and/or related fields.
+To prepare students to be successful researchers in horticultural science and/or related fields.

-Outcomes for each of the program's objectives are:
+Learning outcomes for each of the program's objectives are:

-- 1. To prepare students to enter the many and varied professions of horticulture and/or its related fields, the program provides students with: - a. the advanced knowledge and skills necessary to function as a creative and professional practitioner, communicator, educator, or investigator in the field of horticulture. - b. the intellectual means of identifying and assessing the interactions among the many issues associated with horticulture and society at large. - c. the skills and intellectual means of contributing new knowledge to the profession of horticulture. - 2.
-To prepare students to be excellent researchers in horticultural science and/or related fields, the program provides students with: - a. an ability to design, conduct, analyze, and communicate a research plan and results. - b. the critical thinking skills and ability to question or re-evaluate current thinking and standards related to horticultural science.

-- c. the skills to identify, locate, and apply knowledge discovered from horticultural science and related fields of study. - d. the opportunities to develop and communicate scientific hypotheses and problem solving.
+- To prepare students to enter the many and varied professions of horticulture and/or its related fields, the program provides students with: - Advanced knowledge and skills necessary to function as a creative and professional practitioner, communicator, educator, or investigator in the field of horticulture. - Intellectual means of identifying and assessing the interactions among the many issues associated with horticulture and society at large. - Skills and intellectual means of contributing new knowledge to the profession of horticulture. - To prepare students to be successful researchers in horticultural science and/or related fields, the program provides students with: - a.
+Ability to design, conduct, analyze, and communicate a research plan and results. - Critical thinking skills and ability to question or re-evaluate current thinking and standards related to horticultural science. - Skills to identify, locate, and apply knowledge discovered from horticultural science and related fields of study. - d.
+Opportunities to develop and communicate scientific hypotheses and problem solving.